-The 3rd meeting of the Steering Committee of UNOSD took place on 31 March 2015 at the United Nations Headquarters, New York.
-The meeting was attended by the representatives of Ministry of Environment, City of Incheon, Yonsei University, UN Department of Economic and Social Affairs and UNOSD.
+The 4th meeting of the Steering Committee of UNOSD took place on 31 March 2015 at the United Nations Headquarters, New York.
+The meeting was attended by the representatives of Republic of Korea, Ministry of Environment, City of Incheon, UN Department of Economic and Social Affairs and UNOSD.
 Read more